Vast Majority Of Military Home Buyers Are Married

 That being said, most lenders set a minimum score for VA lending between 550 and 620.
 If your spouse’s credit score is too low for lenders, you have the option of applying for a mortgage in your name only, as long as you are the eligible veteran.

 Your spouse’s credit score and debts won’t be counted on the application, as long as you don’t live in a community property state.
-But if you do, the rules are as follows in the following section.Click to see your VA loan eligibility (Mar 21st, 2018)
+But if you do, the rules are as follows in the following section.Verify your new rate (May 23rd, 2019)

 Guidelines Within Community Property States